richardgaywood/paydata.org/content/sprawlrunners/deckers/rules/introduction.md

 ## A note about hosts and nodes in my game

 Sprawlrunners RAW describes very large hosts that are made up of many, many nodes, arranged in sprawling, labyrinthian structures.
 I do not plan to use this (typically, at least).
 Most hosts in my game will either have a single node that takes care of everything; or they will be divided into a handful of nodes, each dedicated to a task (eg. file storage, building system control, security.)
 Each node can typically be accessed from any other node; there is no internal "map" as such.

-## Comparing these rules to Shadowrun 5e

-These rules attempt to simplify the Shadowrun 5e Matrix rules by removing a number of options.
-For quick reference, some of the changes I have made include:

-* Streamline and merge the "AR / VR" and "in host / on grid" distinctions.
-Now, being in a host means always being in VR, and if you're not in a host then you are in AR.
-* Mostly remove the concepts of personas and unhackable digital ownership.
-* Distill all primary decker offensive actions to two kinds: hacking (stealthy, grants access) and cybercombat (violent, crashes devices.)
-* If a device is in a PAN or WAN, it cannot be hacked directly; the attacker must hack the PAN or WAN instead (as per Shadowrun 6e, to be fair.)